MoyosoreCoder/vue_chart/README.md

 cd vue-analytics-dashboard
 ```

-3. **Install dependencies: This will install all the necessary packages**:
+3. **Install dependencies: This will install all the packages needed**:

 ```bash
 npm install